leoloveisme/happybeings/README.md

 The project is meant to be multi-branching with various beginnings and various endings, pretty much like life itself.

-It only HAS TO BE about living and / or universes without money
+It just HAS TO BE about living and / or universes without money

 The stories can be expanded into a multitude of various possibilities and ways.